tudorscanner/slate/source/includes/_places.md

 ## Place Information

-Get information about a country, city, or airport using its ID.
+Get information about a specific country, city, or airport using an ID, IP address or lat-long coordinates.

 *API endpoint*